MicrosoftDocs/defender-docs/defender-endpoint/mac-updates.md

 ### Set the channel name

+For the latest information on this setting, see [ChannelName](/deployoffice/mac/mau-preferences#channelname).

 The channel determines the type and frequency of updates that are offered through MAU.
 Devices in `Beta` can try out new features before devices in `Preview` and `Current`.
-For the latest information on this setting, see: [ChannelName](/deployoffice/mac/mau-preferences#channelname)

 The `Current` channel contains the most stable version of the product.